mohimanilab/Seq2PKS/README.md

 #### Installing Other Dependencies

-If not present, you will also need to install the following:
+If not present, user will also need to install the following:

 - [ncbi-blast+](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#downloadblastdata)